microsoft/autogen/samples/apps/autogen-studio/README.md

 > Note: You can also view the debug console that generates useful information to see how the agents are interacting in the background.

 <!-- ![ARA](./docs/ara_console.png) -->

+## Contribution Guide

+We welcome contributions to AutoGen Studio.
+We recommend the following general steps to contribute to the project:

+- Review the overall AutoGen project [contribution guide](https://github.com/microsoft/autogen?tab=readme-ov-file#contributing)
+- Please review the AutoGen Studio [roadmap](https://github.com/microsoft/autogen/issues/737) to get a sense of the current priorities for the project.
+- Please initiate a discussion on the roadmap issue or a new issue to discuss your proposed contribution.
+- Please review the autogenstudio dev branch here [dev branch](https://github.com/microsoft/autogen/tree/autogenstudio) and use as a base for your contribution.
+This way, your contribution will be aligned with the latest changes in the AutoGen Studio project.
+- Submit a pull request with your contribution!

 ## FAQ